Highland Lakes Teen Court

 How Teen Court Works

-Teen Court is scheduled on either the first or third Monday evenings of each month at the Marble Falls City Hall Council Chambers.
+Teen Court is scheduled on select Monday evenings of each month at the Marble Falls Municipal Courtroom and the Granite Shoals Municipal Courtroom.
 After defendants meet with their defense attorneys, court begins, the defendant is introduced to the six teen jury panel, and the jury is informed of the charge against the defendant.
 After hearing the evidence presented by the teen prosecutors and teen defense attorneys, the jury decides what sentence the defendant must complete within the guidelines given by the court.
 (See penalty range below).
 Defendants are given 90 days in which to complete community service and jury terms that have been assigned by the jury.
 Successful completion of the terms will result in a dismissal of the citation.
-All Teen Court sessions are held in the Council Chambers at Marble Falls City Hall, 800 Third Street, Marble Falls, Texas.

 Time to Arrive